chrisamanse/pdf-to-images-service/README.md

 Simply double-click the `.workflow` file in an OS X machine, then choose Install.

+# Usage

+Right-click the PDF file then highlight Services, then select "PDF to Images".

 # License

-Copyright 2015 Joe Christopher Paul Amanse
+Copyright (c) 2015 Joe Christopher Paul Amanse

 This software is distributed under the [MIT License](./LICENSE).